0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ![](https://imgur.com/422d1uG.png)

-Let's change the name our package accordingly and publish using the command recommended.
+Let's change the name of our package accordingly and publish using the command recommended.
 My `package.json` looks something like this now

 ```json
 {